istio/istio.io/content/en/docs/ambient/getting-started/secure-and-visualize/index.md

 Let's send some traffic to the Bookinfo application, so Kiali generates the traffic graph:

 {{< text bash >}}
-$ for i in $(seq 1 100); do curl -s http://localhost:8080/productpage; done
+$ for i in $(seq 1 100); do curl -sSI -o /dev/null http://localhost:8080/productpage; done
 {{< /text >}}

-Next, click on the Traffic Graph and you should see the Bookinfo application:
+Next, click on the Traffic Graph and select "Default" from the "Select Namespaces" drop-down.
+You should see the Bookinfo application:

 {{< image link="./kiali-ambient-bookinfo.png" caption="Kiali dashboard" >}}